 Due Dates in Settings

-On the front of the folder, we recommend entering the DAY rather than DATE the assignment is due.
+We recommend entering the DAY rather than DATE the assignment is due when typing manual text instructions for students.
 For example, the initial discussion post in Week 3 might be due on Thursday.
-If students know the dates for Week 3, stating “Thursday” in the outline is sufficient.
+If students know the dates for Week 3, stating “Thursday” in the instructions is sufficient.
 This will reduce areas that are commonly overlooked when a course is copied from semester to semester.
 Additionally, we recommend that any days or dates provided in text rather than in settings are placed in blue text.
 This will serve as an emphasis for students and make it easy to review that information when the course is copied in case the schedule changes.

 Availability Dates